-Whether you’re planning day trips from DC, passing through the area on I-95 or planning a visit to a quaint, historic town, the Town of Occoquan, Virginia should make the list!
+Whether you’re planning day trips from Washington, DC, passing through Virginia on I-95 or planning a visit to a quaint, historic town, the Town of Occoquan, Virginia should make the list!

 Even if you’re not vacationing in Washington, making a stop in Occoquan is a great way to break up a long road trip.
 Sure, you could stop at the rest area and grab stale snacks from vending machines like thousands do each day.
 Probably tens of thousands.
 OR, savvy reader, you could drive a mile down the road to Occoquan and enjoy a freshly brewed cup of coffee, a made to order meal and a stroll along Mill Street.

 Tell me, who’s going to enjoy their road trip more?
 The rest area groupies or the savvy travelers who know where the good spots are?

 If you said savvy traveler (you did, right?), read on to learn all the great secrets Occoquan is waiting to share with you!

 - Things to do in Occoquan, VA

 - Nazbro Chocolates, 309 Mill St, Occoquan Historic District, VA 22125

 - Mom’s Apple Pie Company, 126A Commerce Street, Occoquan

 - Town of Occoquan Kayak Launch, at the bridge, Occoquan

 - Mamie Davis Park, 205 Mill Street, Occoquan